arnesson/cordova-plugin-firebase/README.md

 This is the best way to get a valid token for the device as soon as the token is established

 #### onMessageReceived
-Registers a callback function to invoke when notification/data message is received by the app:
+Registers a callback function to invoke when:
+- a notification or data message is received by the app
+- a system notification is tapped by the user
 ```
 window.FirebasePlugin.onMessageReceived(function(message) {
     console.log("Message type: " + message.messageType);
     if(message.messageType === "notification"){
+        console.log("Notification message received");
+        if(message.tap){
-        console.log("Notification message received in " + (message.tap ? "background" : "foreground"));
+            console.log("Tapped in " + message.tap);
+        }
     }
     console.dir(notification);
 }, function(error) {